ghc/ghc/docs/users_guide/profiling.rst

 -  Garbage collection requires more memory than the actual residency.
-The factor depends on the kind of garbage collection algorithm in use: a major GC in the standard generation copying collector will usually require 3L bytes of memory, where L is the amount of live data.
-This is because by default (see the RTS :rts-flag:`-F ⟨factor⟩` option) we allow the old generation to grow to twice its size (2L) before collecting it, and we require additionally L bytes to copy the live data into.
-When using compacting collection (see the :rts-flag:`-c` option), this is reduced to 2L, and can further be reduced by tweaking the :rts-flag:`-F ⟨factor⟩` option.
+The factor depends on the kind of garbage collection algorithm in use: a major GC in the standard generation copying collector will usually require :math:`3L` bytes of memory, where :math:`L` is the amount of live data.
+This is because by default (see the RTS :rts-flag:`-F ⟨factor⟩` option) we allow the old generation to grow to twice its size (:math:`2L`) before collecting it, and we require additionally :math:`L` bytes to copy the live data into.
+When using compacting collection (see the :rts-flag:`-c` option), this is reduced to :math:`2L`, and can further be reduced by tweaking the :rts-flag:`-F ⟨factor⟩` option.
 Also add the size of the allocation area (see :rts-flag:`-A ⟨size⟩`).

 -  The stack isn't counted in the heap profile by default.
 See the RTS :rts-flag:`-xt` option.